 Enter Backdrop CMS

 What if we could go back in time to when we decided to attract that higher tier of developer, and make a different decision.
+What if we decided to cater to the existing Drupal community, instead?

 Let's look instead at what people found hard about moving to Drupal 7, and make those areas make more sense.
 Let's leave the rest of the existing Drupal 7 APIs alone (if it ain't broke, don't fix it) and see if we can add the new features people want on top of the architecture they already know (and love!)
 Let's make it easy to port contrib modules and themes from Drupal 7, and encourage our developer community to focus on delivering new features, rather than re-learn everything they used to know to make an administration page for their module (for example).